Here's where Senate Republicans, Democrats stood on controversial issues during the vote-a-rama

 -Sen. James Inhofe, R-Okla., introduced an amendment supporting leaving the U.S. Embassy in Israel in Jerusalem.
 It passed 97-3.
 Democrat Sens.
 Warren, Sanders and Carper opposed it.

 -Sen. Steve Daines, R-Mont., introduced an amendment opposing the Biden administration's move to cancel the Keystone XL Pipeline.
 It passed 52-48.
 Democrat Sens.
 Manchin and Tester supported it.
 They both later reversed their positions and voted for the Schumer amendment that stripped the Daines amendment from the resolution.
+They then doubled-down on their reversal when they voted against the McConnell amendment.

 -Sen. John Cornyn, R-Texas, introduced an amendment supporting funding for police.
 It passed 100-0.